genji970/vision-tranformer-coding/README.md

 # vision-tranformer-coding
 coding trying

 This is on going.
-So there can be any mistakes.
+So there can be some mistakes.

 At main.py model runs.